 Other notable clubs in Cancún include:

 - The City

 Chances are you just want to stay at your hotel and not worry about hiring a tour.
-Maybe you don’t want to be pressed for time or maybe you don’t have too much money to spare.
+Maybe you don’t want to be pressed for time or maybe you don’t feel like going out.
 Whatever the reason is, you will probably prefer to stay at the hotel.
 Nothing wrong with that.
-As a matter of fact, I have a couple of relatives who almost always spend the whole time at the hotel when they go to Cancun.
-They say they just want to rest.
-It’s not my ideal type of vacation, but I understand there are people who think like that.
+Just to give you an example, I have a couple of relatives who almost always spend the whole time at the hotel when they go to Cancún.
+They say they just want to relax.
+It’s not my ideal type of vacation, but I understand some people think like that.

-There are hotels that have casinos, restaurants, shows, sports tournaments and activities for the whole family.
+Some hotels have casinos, restaurants, shows, sports tournaments, and activities for the whole family.
 You won’t get bored if you decide to stay at one of these hotels.